Adi Nalić

-Adi Nalić (/bs/; born 1 December 1997) is a professional footballer who plays as an attacking midfielder.
+Adi Nalić (/bs/; born 1 December 1997) is a professional footballer who plays as an attacking midfielder or a forward for Liga I club CFR Cluj.
 Born in Sweden, he played for the Bosnia and Herzegovina national team.

 Nalić started his professional career at Mjällby AIF, before joining Landskrona BoIS in 2017.
 In 2019, he moved to Malmö FF, who loaned him to AFC Eskilstuna later that year.
 Four years later, he switched to Hammarby IF.
 In 2024, he signed with Almere City.
+Two years later, he joined Zrinjski Mostar.

 Nalić made his senior international debut for Bosnia and Herzegovina in 2021, earning 9 caps until 2023.

 Club career

 Early career

 Nalić came through Mjällby AIF's youth setup.
 He made his professional debut against Tvååkers IF on 11 September 2016 at the age of 18.

 In December, he joined Landskrona BoIS.
 On 19 February, he scored his first professional goal against Gefle IF, which sent his club through in their cup tie.

 Malmö FF

 In November 2018, Nalić signed a four-year contract with Malmö FF.

 In March 2019, he was sent on a season-long loan to AFC Eskilstuna.

 He made his official debut for Malmö FF in a Svenska Cupen game against Syrianska FC on 15 February 2020 and managed to score a goal.
 Four months later, he made his league debut against Mjällby AIF.
 On 12 August, he scored his first league goal against Örebro SK, which secured the victory for his team.
 He won his first trophy with the club on 8 November, when they were crowned league champions.

 Nalić debuted in the UEFA Champions League against Juventus on 14 September 2021.

 In April 2022, he suffered a severe knee injury, which was diagnosed as an anterior cruciate ligament tear and was ruled out for at least six months.